Automated HDR real estate photography processing multiple images with AI-powered editing

 What is a realistic MVP timeline and cost to build a custom HDR SaaS?

-Can I use smartphone HDR for listing photos?
+Can smartphone HDR work for listing photos?

 Bake disclosure flags into the asset’s metadata sidecar from day one: HDR applied, sky replaced, virtually staged, objects removed.
 MLS boards vary by state, but a consistent disclosure trail keeps you out of trouble and makes audits painless.

-What’s the right QC flag rate to target?
+What QC flag rate should I target?

 How do I price my service against AutoHDR and BoxBrownie?